 Immaterial of time & place, you need something to munch with your hot beverages.
 You must have heard coffee with cookies🍪, typically a biscuit for an ordinary person like me.

 Especially if you are an Indian!
-I think India should be more famous for its love of Parle-G biscuits to the world.
+I think India should be more famous for its love of Parle-G biscuits.
 Parle-G is a synonym for a biscuit or a general term here.
-I mean, Indians can kill or die for its “Chai & Biscuit”, and this no exaggeration.😅😅
+I mean, Indians can kill or die for its “Chai & Biscuit”, and this is no exaggeration.😅😅

 Hence you can guess our obsession with biscuits to have with tea.
 And therefore, there will be no shortage of different biscuits recipes for us.
 One such recipe is salted biscuits.

 Now I know the look of this biscuit is quite simple.
 Don’t judge a book by its cover!
 It may not look appealing enough to grab immediately.
 But I promise you will love them with chai.☕️☕️

 Is it similar to Karachi Biscuits?

 One addition to the list is the Karachi bakery for its biscuits.
 Even though the Karachi bakery in Hyderabad is more famous for its Karachi Fruit Biscuit, this salted biscuit can equally rival fame.

 However, our salted biscuit is not the same as in the Karachi bakery.
 Therefore, we can say it is more or less a close replica of the same.

 Our biscuit recipe has changed with some ingredients.
 We are using milk instead of milk powder, and there is an absence of custard powder here.
 Moreover, we are adding black sesame seeds.

 Besides, this recipe is vegan, unlike the one from Karachi Bakery.
 The commercial bakeries use eggs.